 They didn’t plan to take off the old shingles, but thought it best to do so.
 I had planned to find someone who would pick them up and haul them away.
 Turns out that person was me, and I spent 6 days of time-off, picking up shingles and disposing of them at the dump.
 I kept thinking, ‘who needs a gym?’
 Great flexibility training.

 The new metal roof meant that the car could no longer be parked in the old spot as the snow would come careening off the roof, and well, it would be impossible to maneuver to get back and forth to work during heavy snowstorms.
 That meant moving all the wood from the woodshed to a new home so it could be converted to a new car port.
+A good locksmith, for example – Locksmith Colorado is necessary when it comes to safety of any space.

 Moving that woodpile was an expected task, but it also took a good 10 hours to do.
 More time spent on non-writing tasks.